Last Updated: 22 April 2026

 Staying Within Price Bands

-Most couriers have set size and weight thresholds for example, 2kg, 5kg, and 10kg.
+Most couriers have set size and weight thresholds, for example, 2kg, 5kg, and 10kg.
 If your parcel is just over a threshold, trimming the weight or using lighter materials can move it into a cheaper price band and save several pounds.

 How Does Delivery Speed Affect the Price You Pay?